 With the conviction behind the release of this first single, it seem plain to tell that Treehouse Burning will deliver some exiting things in the foreseeable future.
 Of course, as music lovers, our excitement for new things can seldom be so easily quelled as when denied the prospect of a live performance.
 We asked Jesse about this.

 “We’re doing things a bit differently to how most bands here do it.
 Nine out of ten bands here play shows before releasing anything that people can experience outside of a live setting.
 We decided from the get-go that we wanted to be the opposite of that, having strong content before the first show.
 That way, there’s a name that people know and songs that people have heard, and it puts the pressure on us to deliver on that name in a live setting.
 In the next couple months you’ll start seeing member announcements on our social media pages and we’ll be practicing behind the scenes.” ~ Jesse Kuhn

 In the meantime, ‘Ledger’ is doing the rounds.
 Artwork for the single was created by Cape Town local, Sherlic White, also known from The Alpha Sequence and Creating The Godform.
-The song was mixed and mastered at North South Recordings by Danny Bochkovs – the one and same whose guest vocals feature on the song.
+The song was mixed and mastered at North South Recordings by Danny Bochkovs in Ireland – the one and same whose guest vocals feature on the song.

 “I knew that I wanted a feature on our debut song from the get-go.
 Follow My Lead is a metalcore band I’ve been listening to for years now.
 I decided to wing it and message the vocalist of Follow My Lead, as I had a lot of confidence in the track.
 He loved it!
 For all the local guys: if you believe in your product, don’t be afraid to send it to people overseas and put money into it.” ~ Jesse Kuhn